martinachlablanida/tic-tac-boom/README.md

 ## 🔧 **TOOLS USED**

-• **Python** - programming language used for our app development.
+• **Python** - The programming language used for our app development.

-• **PyCharm & Visual Studio Code** - integrated development environment (IDE) used for our programming in Python.
+• **PyCharm & Visual Studio Code** - Integrated Development Environment (IDE) used for programming in Python.